-The year’s victories have been won in courtrooms and yet overturning laws and changing practices is just one step towards greater equality.
+The victories of 2018 were won in courtrooms and yet overturning laws and changing practices is just one step towards greater equality.
 As Gulliver McEwan, executive director of Guyana Trans United points out we need a double approach: “We strongly believe that changing hearts and minds is core in our advocacy strategies, when hearts and minds are changed laws and policies will follow.”

-As we say goodbye to 2018, Jason Jones’s reflection on his legal victory encapsulates the spirit of this year’s successes and its potential to create tangible and meaningful change.
+Jason Jones’s reflection on his legal victory encapsulates the spirit of 2018’s successes and its potential to create tangible and meaningful change.

 “This victory is much more than just the legal challenge and constitutional reforms.
 It is a rallying cry for the LGBT community and our allies to stand up and be counted!
 Yes, there was pushback but we are pushing forward in ways never seen before.
 This is the Rosa Parks moment for LGBT people of the Caribbean and we shall NEVER sit in the back of the bus again.”

-Jason Jones, Guyana Trans United, NGLHRC and SASOD all received funds from the Rapid Response Fund to support their legal cases; Humsafar Trust is an Alliance linking organisation; and NGLHRC is also a partner under the Alliance’s PITCH programme.
+Jason Jones, Guyana Trans United, NGLHRC and SASOD all received funds from the Rapid Response Fund to support their legal cases; Humsafar Trust is a Frontline AIDS partner; and NGLHRC is also a partner under the PITCH programme.

 GuyanaHumsafar TrustIndiaJason Jones vs. Trinidad and TobagoKenyaLGBTNational Gay and Lesbian and Human Rights CommissionNGLHRCRapid Response FundSASODSection 377TanzaniaTrinidad and TobagoUganda